Why equity, diversity and inclusion is important

-James Fisher operates in 25 countries across the world, in complex, high-risk, historically male-dominated fields.
-In alignment with our values, we believe that equality, diversity and inclusion are critical to how we operate.
+James Fisher operates in ~25 countries across the world, in complex, high-risk, historically male-dominated fields.
+In alignment with our values, we believe that equity, diversity and inclusion are critical to how we operate.

 Our mission is to cultivate a working environment where everyone knows they belong, where our people are comfortable with sharing their perspectives and experiences without fear of recrimination, uniqueness is embraced, and equal pay and access to opportunity exist for people of all backgrounds, personalities and abilities.
 With a diverse workforce and an inclusive work environment, we are better able to harness the wealth of ideas that will drive our success.